ATP Safe Attachments

 After you have defined (or reviewed) your ATP Safe Attachments policies, one good way to see how the service is working is by viewing reports for Advanced Threat Protection.

 The following table describes some example scenarios.
-In all of these cases, we assume the organization has an Office 365 subscription that includes Advanced Threat Protection.
+In all of these cases, we assume the organization has a Microsoft 365 subscription that includes Advanced Threat Protection.

 |Example scenario||Does ATP Safe Attachments protection apply in this case?|